 Ebola Pandemic – UPSC Notes:- Download PDF Here

 - The first case in this epidemic (index case) is believed to be a one-year-old boy and was reported to be in a village in Guinea in December 2013.
 Bats are suspected to be involved in the spread of the virus.

 - By March 2014, Guinea reported 59 deaths due to Ebola.
 By May, there were 281 cases and 186 fatalities.

 - By Mid-April, the disease hit Liberia and then Sierra Leone.
-The disease was spreading rapidly in these parts and a small number of people were also affected in Nigeria and Mali.
+The disease was spreading rapidly in these parts, and a few people were also affected in Nigeria and Mali.

 - The disease was imported to four other countries too, as a result of aid workers travelling, the countries being the USA, Spain, the UK and Senegal.
 The three major countries affected most were Liberia, Sierra Leone and Guinea.

 - By March 2015, there were more than 25000 cases reported and more than 10000 deaths.